 What are SEVIS and DS-2019?

 These two abbreviations are normally associated with the J-1 Visa.
 SEVIS (Student Exchange Visitor Information System) is a system for monitoring international exchange students as they participate in their exchange programs.
-It requires the participants to indicate their addresses, confirm the program dates and supply other information.
+It requires the participants to provide their addresses, confirm the program dates, and supply other information.
 The DS-2019 form is the document given to program participants after they complete their application and are accepted into the program.
 It is a necessary prerequisite for obtaining the J-1 Visa, and it proves that the participant has been sponsored by a corresponding international organization for their visa.
-It is required that the visa and the DS-2019 form be kept together at all times.
+The visa and the DS-2019 should be kept together at all times.

 Family of J-1 Visa Holders

-The spouse and unmarried children under 21 years of age of a J-1 holder, regardless of nationality, are entitled to J-2 classification.
-Spouse and children are also entitled to work authorization although their income may not be used to support the J-1 holder.
-To apply for work authorization as a J-2 nonimmigrant, the spouse or child would file Form I-765, Application for Employment Authorization.
+The spouse and unmarried children under 21 years of age of a J-1 visa holder, regardless of nationality, are entitled to J-2 classification.
+The spouse and children may also apply for work authorization, although their income may not be used to support the J-1 visa holder.

 Some J-1 visas impose on the visa holder the requirement to return to their home country for at least two years after the exchange program ends.
 Not all J-1 visa holders are subject to this requirement.
 It is important to determine whether you will be subject to this requirement.
 Under some circumstances, a waiver is available.